loris-imageserver/loris/doc/nginx.md

 These instructions assume you have (or will) run `sudo ./setup.py install` with the default configurations options.

-Instructions on install NGINX on your system can be found [here](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).
+Instructions on how to install NGINX on your system can be found [here](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).

 Install the uSWGI package: